- How the Cloud is Transforming Data

 Combine IT and OT analytics with the cloud

 Accessing and working with OT data alone is already a challenge; combining it with business data has been all but impossible.
-But with the new post-COVID 19 return-to-work push, insights that businesses can generate from a holistic data set went from a dream to a necessity.
-Enter the cloud.

 Make insight-driven decisions

-Before, decision makers had to guess based on an incomplete picture.
+Before, decision-makers had to guess based on an incomplete picture.
 Soon, they can tie business and operational data to learn how people really move throughout the building.
 It can help tightly control air quality, utilization, HVAC efficiency, all while knowing how leadership’s choices directly affect employee wellness and happiness by contrasting it with HR feedback data from business systems.